 At the end of every year you get a neat little recap of your year in books.
 I just love it.
 It gives you all sorts of statistics you can use if you want.

 My 2020 Year in Books (a partial screenshot)

 “Wicked people never have time for reading.
 It’s one of the reasons for their wickedness.”
 Lemony Snicket

 There are thousands and thousands of quotes from many, many books that you can save and use.
 One example of those quotes you can see on the right side of this post (in my sidebar) These are straight from my Goodreads profile.

 And who doesn’t like inspiring quotes!

 You can join in as a Goodreads librarian and add or update books when you see something wrong with a book, author, edition, etc.

 I use my librarian status mainly to add, fix and update the books of the Bosnian authors and sometimes I combine editions, but there are hundreds of diligent librarians all over the world working to keep Goodreads organized.

 11. Many Other Features

-There are of course, many others features that I haven’ used, such as the “Creative Writing” where anyone like you and I can post their creative writing pieces for the eager readers and some get quite a following.
+There are of course, many other features that I haven’t used, such as the “Creative Writing” where anyone like you and I can post their own creative writing pieces and some seem to get quite a following.
 It is an interesting feature to explore.